 Welcome to my homeschool journey!
 I am Liza.
 I am a homeschool mother of 6 children.
-My journey began in 2008, when my oldest child was 3.
+My homeschool journey began in 2008, when my oldest child turned 3.

 There are things I want my children to do/be part of that other schooling options don’t offer.